Kathleen Klein Spring

 Prior to beginning her work in Denver, she taught violin and directed the String Preparatory Division at Clara E. Rogers Elementary School, now Rogers Adventist School, for 27 years and assisted in the music program at Walla Walla College, now University.
 She and her husband, Glenn, a teacher at WWC, moved to Denver when he retired in 2001.

 A 1974 graduate of Walla Walla University, Spring also studied at the Universität für Musik und Darstellende Kunst, Vienna, with Eduard Melkus and with Alan Bodman at Washington State University.
 She received a M.Mus. in Violin performance with James Maurer at the Lamont School of Music, the University of Denver.
+The Springs moved to Switzerland following her retirement, where he composes on a commission basis and she has a private violin studio.

 Sources: Faculty Records, Walla Walla College, now University; WWC music department newsletter, Opus, Summer 1998, 2, 3, 13; and other 1990s issues; personal knowledge.